Snorkeling 101: The Complete Guide to Snorkeling

 Drysuits and snorkeling gear can be rented, when you hire a guide, from a number of tour operators in and around Reykjavik.

-The water here is so clear, and the visibility so good, that people with severe vertigo is recommended to not do this trip, as vertigo can definitely set in as your swimming along in the surface of what the locals call “liquid air”, with several feet of plummeting depth below you.
+The water here is so clear, and the visibility so good, that people with severe vertigo may want to skip this trip, as vertigo can definitely set in as you’re swimming along the surface of what the locals call “liquid air,” with several hundred feet of plummeting depth below you.

 Snorkeling Ras Mohammed National Marine Park, Egypt